 Bi-year renewal (bi-year): Issued for applicants with less than eighteen months of contractual education in North Dakota, who completed all entry-level licensing requirements, or who met all out-of-state reciprocal requirements.
 License.

-First five-year license (five-year): Issued for individuals who met all requirements for professional licensing for ND Educational and successfully taught 18 months (equivalent to full-time) in the state of North Dakota.
+First five-year license (five-year): Issued for individuals who met all requirements for professional licensing for ND Educational and successfully taught for 18 months (equivalent to full-time) in the state of North Dakota.

 Five-year renewal license (five years): For 5-year licensed persons – must be subject to a contract for at least thirty days over a five-year period and complete six semester hours of re-education to renew their 5-year license.

 Alternative Access License (one year): Issued in a documented deficit area.
 This license is for those who do not have a teaching degree but have a bachelor’s degree in a content area where the school has a vacancy.
 It is hoped that the applicant will work with a university to complete their coursework within the next 3 years (if required.)
-In writing by the local school administrator should apply for a license indicating a failed applicant’s will and desire to apply.
+In writing the local school administrator should apply for a license indicating a failed applicant’s will and desire to apply.
 This license will be issued.
 Requirements include a full online application, a Bachelor’s Degree in Teaching, and a study plan from the College of Education where the applicant will complete 1/3 of the study program every year toward a degree.
 This license can be issued for a maximum of 5 years in a year.

 Intermediate Substitute License (bi-year): A minimum of 48 semester hours is issued to individuals with college courses.
 The license is good for two years and now expires on the applicant’s birthday.
 It is one of the important types of professional licenses.